mitranim/mitranim.github.io/templates/posts/warframe-headcanon.md

 ## Teshin can command himself by using the Kuva Scepter {#teshin-kuva}

-Like any Dax, Teshin is hardwired to obey anyone who wields the Kuva Scepter.
-So, what happens if the Dax themselves wields it?
-By now, Teshin could put together a perfectly-functional Kuva Scepter.
-Run a few Synthesis missions, get Simaris standing, buy the Broken Scepter blueprint.
-Grab some Kuva from his endless stash (see Steel Path rewards), stick it on the Broken Scepter, get a full Kuva Scepter.
+After the War Within, Teshin could have put together a perfectly-functional Kuva Scepter.
+All he needs is to run a few Synthesis missions, get Simaris standing, buy the Broken Scepter blueprint, grab some Kuva from his endless stash (see Steel Path rewards), and stick it on the Broken Scepter.

-Wielding the Scepter should give Teshin the perk "Iron Will", a perfect self-geas, a self-command you can't refuse.
+Like any Dax, Teshin is hardwired to obey anyone who wields a Kuva Scepter.
+So, what happens if a Dax wields it themselves?
+This should give Teshin the perk "Iron Will", a perfect self-geas, a self-command you can't refuse.

 ## Inaros is made of nanobots {#inaros-makeup}